 Also, you can easily recover permanently deleted photos and files on Mac for free without third-party software if Time Machine backup is available.
 As you know, Time Machine is the backup application to save your files to an external storage devices, if there is any data loss, you can get the files back from your Time Machine backup.

 In the case that you have backed up the permanently photos on iCloud and didn’t enable the sync feature, you can recover the permanently deleted photos on Mac from iCloud via re-downloading.
+This is very useful to recover recently deleted photos that are missing on your Mac.

 Rosa has worked in Mac software industry for more than eight years.
 She believes that the purpose of software is to make life better and work more productively.
 In addition to writing, Rosa is also an avid runner.